mbernste/mbernste.github.io/_posts/2020-12-20-matrices_as_functions.md

 $$T(\boldsymbol{x}) := \boldsymbol{A}\boldsymbol{x}$$

-Through this lense, let's look at a few common, "elementary" functions and determine their matrix:
+Through this lense, let's look at a few common functions and discuss their corresponding matrix.

 The identity matrix defines the identity function
 -------------------